String Value Matching

 Match Type

-is configured. - For example “Alice” should be distinct, meaning no two names in the database can have the same “Alice” value.
+is configured. - For example, “Alice” should be distinct.
+This means no two names in the database can have the same “Alice” value.

 Configuration fields